About the Lebanon Law Review

 In brief, our values are:

-- Human Rights; free speech, free opinions, and a free press.
+- Freedom and Human Rights.
+Human Rights; free speech, free opinions, and a free press.
 Therefore we will defend your right to state your opinion even when we do not always agree.
 The individual is the building block of society.

 - Transparency.
 As we expect it of others, we similarly hold ourselves to this high standard.